OWASP/www-project-developer-guide/draft/08-verification/02-tools/02-code-pulse.md

 ### 6.2.2 Code Pulse

-To Do: supply a couple of sentences on the OWASP Code Pulse verification and reporting project, including its status as a previous OWASP project and where to find it.
+To Do: supply a couple of sentences on the OWASP Code Pulse verification and reporting project, including its status as an OWASP project and where to find it.

 #### What is Code Pulse?